claudiospizzi/SecurityFever/README.md

 * **Get-SecurityAuditPolicySetting**
   Return the value of one security audit policy setting.
 It will use the Get-SecurityAuditPolicy cmdlet and just filter and expand the result.

+### Impersonation

+* **Get-ImpersonationContext**
+  Get the current impersonation context and the active windows identity.

+* **Push-ImpersonationContext**
+  Create a new impersonation context by using the specified credentials.
+All following commands will be executed as the specified user until the context is closed.

+* **Pop-ImpersonationContext**
+  Leave the current impersonation context.

 ### Other